🇦🇺 Australia

 Production Manager Visa Pathway Australia

-Production Managers are in demand across Australian manufacturing.
+Skilled migration pathways to Australia are available for Production Manager (Manufacturing).
 Sponsorship visas (482 TSS for temporary roles, 186 ENS for permanent positions) require VETASSESS skills assessment.
 Both pathways demand relevant manufacturing experience and employer sponsorship.

 Key Facts